Antioch College: Reopening

 By fall 2020, enrollment improved despite the pandemic with 50 new first year students and an increase of 22% overall.

 In December 2020, after the resignation of President Manley for health reasons, interim leadership until a new president was chosen was shared by three members of the college's Board of Trustees: Sharen Neuhardt (operations), John K. Jacobs (finance), and Shadia Alvarez (equity and strategic development).
 The presidential search committee, led by Ro Nita Hawes-Saunders of the Dayton Contemporary Dance Company, announced in August 2021 the selection of Dr. Jane Fernandes as the new president.
 Previously president of Guilford College in Greensboro, North Carolina, Dr. Fernandes is the second female president in the college's history, as well as its first deaf president.
 As part of her turnaround plan, President Fernandes announced in February 2023 the elimination of nine staff and faculty positions, along with plans to restructure eight more positions with title changes and salary reductions.
 In August 2023 the College announced current or future sale or lease of several buildings as part of its rescaling plan, including the Children's Center at East Limestone and Corry, the Sontag-Fels building, West Hall, and the Kettering Building.
-West Hall was sold to residential recovery center Emerge Springs in January of 2024, and the Antioch Student Union building sold in mid-2024 with the new owner intending to demolish it to build twin apartment structures four stories high with 128 total units.
+West Hall was sold to residential recovery center Emerge Springs in January 2024, and the Antioch Student Union building sold in mid-2024 with the new owner intending to demolish it to build twin apartment structures four stories high with 128 total units.
 The same developer as of March 2025 had the Kettering building under contract for conversion into forty-three 55-and-older residential apartments, and Sontag-Fels under contract to be razed for additional apartments.
-Despite Antioch's fundraising and cost-cutting, it was announced in early February, 2025 that the Higher Learning Commission had assigned a "financial distress designation" to the college, after a 2023 audit raised "substantial doubt about its ability to continue as a going concern."
+Despite Antioch's fundraising and cost-cutting, it was announced in early February 2025 that the Higher Learning Commission had assigned a "financial distress designation" to the college, after a 2023 audit raised "substantial doubt about its ability to continue as a going concern."
+Antioch College had its financial distress designation removed by the Higher Learning Commission in May 2025.

+President Fernandes retired effective September 10, 2026, with her duties assumed by Acting Interim President Natalie Kubat and the core leadership team while a search is conducted for a new President.